Bank of Ireland to repay state 1.8 billion euros

 Bank of Ireland mandated Credit Suisse CSGN.VX, Davy, Deutsche Bank (DBKGn.DE) and UBS UBSN.VX as placing agents, with Bank of America Merrill Lynch (BAC.N) joining as joint lead managers and underwriters for the debt sale to private investors. ($1 = 0.7360 euros)

-(Additional reporting by Aimee Donnellan at IFR; Editing by David Holmes and Jane Merriman)
+(Additional reporting by Aimee Donnellan at IFR; Editing by Louise Heavens and David Holmes)